anthonypena97/chromeios-viewportfitcover/README.md

 ## Usage

-To view a working demo of the soltion, simply visit [chromeios-viewportfitcover](https://anthonypena97.github.io/chromeios-viewportfitcover/)
+To view a working demo of the solution, simply visit [chromeios-viewportfitcover](https://anthonypena97.github.io/chromeios-viewportfitcover/).
 The blue is the HTMLCanvas and red is the HTML Document with a background color of red.

 ## Installation